cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 ```
 </details>

-7. Create a commit message (e.g. "Added title component") and select **Commit directly to the `development` branch** radio button.
-8. Click **Commit changes**.
+7. Create a commit message (e.g. "Added title component") and select the **Commit directly to the `development` branch** radio button.
+Click **Commit changes**.

 ### Adding the Configuration Fetched Handler

-The Configuration Fetched Handler provides a mechanism to alert when the Rollout SDK has loaded updated configuration from local storage or via an asynchronous network call.
+The Configuration Fetched Handler provides a mechanism to alert the Rollout SDK when an updated configuration, from local storage or via an asynchronous network call, has loaded.
 It allows us to control what happens whenever a new configuration is fetched.
-In order for changes to be applied, an action has to take place, like a page refresh.
+In order for changes to be applied for client-side flags, an action, like a page refresh, has to take place.

-1. In Github, navigate to the root directory of the microblog-frontend repository.
+1. In Github, navigate to the root directory of the microblog-frontend repository on the `development` branch.
-2. Ensure you are on the `development` branch.
-Then, open the `flags.js` file (`src/utils/flag.js`).
+2. Open the `flags.js` file (navigating to `src/utils/flag.js`), and select the pencil icon to edit the file.
-3. Insert the `configurationFetchedHandler` constant **and** ensure it is called in `options` as seen in the `flag.js` file below:
+3. We will induce the page refresh when a **new** configuration is retrieved **from the network**.
+We can also assist in any troubleshooting by adding `console.log` statements.
+Define the `configurationFetchedHandler` constant with its boolean logic cases; also, **ensure it is called in `options` constant** as seen in the `flag.js` file below:

-<details><summary><code>flags.js</code></summary>
+<details><summary>Updated <code>flags.js</code></summary>

 ```javascript
 import Rox from 'rox-browser'